axiomiety/axiomiety.github.io/_posts/2016-12-30-sec_printf.md

 0xffffdb6c:     0xaa    0xaa    0xaa    0xaa
 ~~~

 As we can see, we have 3 addresses - each corresponding to an argument given to `printf`.
 The string to be interpolated is pushed first, and the arguments next.

-What would happen if we didn't pass any arguments at all?
+`printf` takes a variable number of arguments thought.
+So how does it know what to look for on the stack?
+It parses the format string.

 ## Reading arbitrary addresses

-As we saw above, `printf` expects its arguments to be on the stack - and when they're passed in properly that works just fine.
+As we saw above, `printf` expects all its arguments (determined by the format string) to be on the stack - and when they're passed in properly that works just fine.
 But sometimes people are forgetfull and end up doing the following:

 ~~~ c
 #include <stdlib.h>